stevenleung2018/stevenleung2018.github.io/docs/Resume_of_Steven_leung.md

 ## PROFESSIONAL SUMMARY

--   1 year and 11 months of experience as Wildlife Application Specialist at Canadian Wildlife Service (CWS), Environment and Climate Change Canada (ECCC).
+-   2 years of experience as Wildlife Application Specialist at Canadian Wildlife Service (CWS), Environment and Climate Change Canada (ECCC).
 -   Classification:
     -   Substantively PC-02 (Wildlife Application Specialist with ECCC)
     -   Qualified in a partially-assessed pool for EC-03 (Data